Plan your self-guided trip

 Whether you enjoy laying a streamer out on a swift moving current, or bobber fishing with night crawlers in a deep still lake, your opportunities are endless.
 Blue Ribbon Rapid River is nearby, B Pond with its 24" minimum length on trout; browns and rainbows inhabiting the depths of the Androscoggin River.
 And, bass and pickerel are always fun to hook at the back of Roxbury Pond.

-Miles and miles of trails are directly accessible from all of our rentals.... pack a picnic lunch and hit the road... climb boulders, through mud, over mountains, nothing gets in your way!
+Miles and miles of trails are directly accessible from both of our rentals.... pack a picnic lunch and hit the road... climb boulders, through mud, over mountains, nothing gets in your way!
 See coyotes, moose and deer in the back country.

 The ITS trail system in Maine is the envy of all.
 Look at a map and you will see why; they all join together to form an unbroken connection across the entire state.
 Landowner permission has been obtained for all routes.
 It's amazing, and yet, as you crest each rise in the trail and see nothing but more woods and breathtaking mountain views, you will wonder who could even own all of this!